marcurto/Your-day/README.md

 ## Backlog

-Extra features you want to add once your MVP is done
+Extra features you want to add once your MVP is done:
+- Add the functionality "Send your greeting"
+- Improve and optimize your code

 ##